 Women with Fibroids, Know There Is Hope

 Surgery is scary, and losing your uterus is scarier.
-At USA Fibroid Centers, we specialize in Uterine Fibroid Embolization (UFE), which we perform in our outpatient clinics.
+We specialize in Uterine Fibroid Embolization (UFE) at USA Fibroid Centers, which we perform in our outpatient clinics.
 UFE is a simple treatment solution for women struggling with fibroids as it works by cutting off fibroid blood supply, thus relieving symptoms.
 During the UFE procedure, the embolic agents cause the fibroid to shrink and eventually die off.

-If you’re experience worrisome period symptoms, don’t hesitate to consult with a medical professional.
-If you decide to schedule a consultation with us, you’ll meet with one of our Interventional Radiologists, a doctor that specialized in minimally-invasive procedures.
-They will work to create a treatment plant that best fits your symptoms and lifestyle.
+If you’re experiencing worrisome period symptoms, don’t hesitate to consult with a medical professional.
+If you decide to schedule a consultation with us, you’ll meet with one of our Interventional Radiologists, a doctor that specializes in minimally-invasive procedures.
+They will work to create a treatment plan that best fits your symptoms and lifestyle.